What's an Illustrator?

 Now, let's look at Garfield:

-Now let's try this out together by going through a step-by-step tutorial on my interpretation of your mascot Hunter!
+Now let's try this out together by going through a step-by-step tutorial of your choice!